aramvisser/navtastic/README.md

 - Automatically highlight the current page
 - Different output structures supported (Simple, Bootstrap4, Bulma, Foundation6)
   - HTML structure only, bring your own CSS.
+- Easily create your own renderer to fit your style.

+_The current renderers only support vertical menus.
+Horizontal (navbar) menus are planned._

 ## Table of Contents